j2rome/gopath-auto/README.md

 # gopath-auto
-This script sets GOPATH variable automatically when you enter in the tree Go project.
+This script sets GOPATH variable when entering in the tree Go project.